siwalikm/v3-siwalik-in-website/content/posts/moving-europe-tech-job.md

 ---
 template: post
+title: I moved to Europe for a tech job, mid pandemic
 slug: moving-europe-tech-job
-draft: true
 socialImage: /media/europe-tech-job-berlin.jpeg
-title: I moved to Europe for a tech job, mid pandemic
+draft: false
 date: 2022-08-25T20:08:55.149Z
-description: >-
-  Does it make sense to leave a stable job with good pay, friends and families and an almost perfect life to start everything afresh from complete zero in a foreign land?
+description: Does it make sense to leave a stable job with good pay, friends and families and an almost perfect life to start everything afresh from complete zero in a foreign land?
 category: Musings
 ---